mburkley/tms9900-gcc/README.md

 -----------------
 For optimised builds use **-O2** for speed or **-Os** for size as usual.

-**-fno-function-cse** is receommended to prevent loading label addresses in to registers before branch
+**-fno-function-cse** is recommended to prevent loading label addresses in to registers before branch.

 **-fomit-frame-pointer** is recommended if using inline assembly that uses all registers as otherwise gcc will complain that R9 is not available.
 This shouldn't be needed if building optimised for size since gcc omits frame pointers anyway in that case.

+**-fno-peephole2** disables peephole optimisations.
+This shouldn't be necessary under normal circumstances, but if you encounter a compiler error, adding this switch may help avoid it.

 **-minline_rtl** will add RTL insn dumps into the assembly output.